deadeyejoe/fabrikk/tutorial/persistence.md

 ```
 {% endcode %}

 Fabrikk exposes a `persist!` multimethod so you can connect it to your persistence layer.
-It is expected to take 2 arguments - the ID of the factory and the entitiy we're creating - and return the persisted entity.
+It is expected to take 2 arguments - the ID of the factory and the entity we're creating - and return the persisted entity.
 To persist an entity we simply collect it in a vector using the factory id as a key.
 To simulate not being in control of our ids, we assign them randomly.

-Now let's see `create` this in action:
+Now let's see `create` in action:

 ```clojure
 (fab/create post)